Beyond the "Industry Standard": Focusing Gender-Affirming Voice Training Technologies on Individualized Goal Exploration: Conclusion

 \subsection{Data Recording and Analysis}

 All interviews were conducted and recorded by a single researcher using Zoom.
 We used Zoom's automatic transcription service for transcription.
 To ensure accuracy, we listened to the audio recordings while coding the transcripts, making corrections to the transcripts as necessary.
 Throughout the interview process, we made iterative improvements to the brainstorming section of our interviews.
-We analyzed transcripts using thematic analysis \cite{thematic_analysis}
+We analyzed transcripts using thematic analysis \cite{thematic_analysis}.

-We selected three representative transcripts from trainees and two representative samples from experts, which two researchers open-coded independently.
-Then, the two researchers worked together to agree on codes for the open-coded transcripts and agree on two codebooks, one for experts and one for trainees.
+We selected three representative transcripts from trainees and two representative samples from experts, both of which two researchers open-coded independently using in-vivo codes.
+Then, the two researchers worked together to agree on codes for the open-coded transcripts, discuss emerging themes, and develop two codebooks, one for experts and one for trainees.
 They then used these refined codebooks alongside continued independent open-coding for the remaining transcripts.
 To maintain coding congruence, the two researchers regularly checked each other's codes and open-codes and updated the codebooks for trainees and experts.

-The two researchers then organized codes on trainee and expert affinity diagrams and identified similar categories between the two diagrams.
-The final trainee codebook contained over 600 codes, while the final expert codebook contained over 350 codes.
-Analyzing patterns between the two codebooks, we identified eight shared themes relevant to voice goals and three shared themes relevant to brainstorming goal-voice discovery.
+Using an affinity diagram \cite{Lisle2020, kawakita1991original}, we clustered and categorized the codes based on emerging patterns using both deductive analysis from our research questions and inductive analysis alongside memos to identify unexpected patterns.
+To discover subthemes and themes that crossed between the categories and sub-categories in the diagram, we collaboratively identified codes and categories that regularly occurred together in the transcripts and identified relationships between categories upon agreement between the two researchers.
+With this method, we first developed initial subthemes and themes for the trainees and experts separately.
+Then, we compared the themes between trainees and experts, combined common themes, and finalized the themes and subthemes across participants.
+Finally, we validated and refined the themes by cross-referencing with the original codes, transcripts, and memos.
+As a result, we identified eight shared themes relevant to voice goals and four themes relevant to designing goal exploration technologies, alongside several emerging themes for continued research.